nsfcac/MonSTer/README.md

 For examples of visualization of data based on the above please see [https://idatavisualizationlab.github.io/HPCC/](https://idatavisualizationlab.github.io/HPCC/).

 ## Prerequisite
-MonSter requires that iDRAC nodes (pull model or push model), TimeScaleDB service, and Slurm REST API service can be accessed from the host machine where MonSter is running.
+MonSTer requires that iDRAC nodes (pull model or push model), TimeScaleDB service, and Slurm REST API service can be accessed from the host machine where MonSTer is running.

 ## Initial Setup